sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 ---

 Sensu event filters allow you to filter events destined for one or more event handlers.
-Sensu event filters evaluate their expressions against the observation data in events to determine whether the event should be passed to an event handler.
+Filters evaluate their expressions against the observation data in events to determine whether the event should be passed to an event handler.

 Use event filters to customize alert policies, improve contact routing, eliminate notification noise from recurring events, and filter events from systems in pre-production environments.